jgraettinger/blog/event-streaming-like-1978.md

 Sadly, no.

-And we should really want this.
+And we should _really_ want this.
-Aside from the sheer convenience, it makes it possible to _test_ unmodified programs in a way that's totally decoupled from their implementation.
+Aside from the practical convenience, it makes it possible to **test** unmodified programs without knowing anything of their implementation.
-Spin them up, throw input at them, and observe their outputs.
+Spin them up, throw inputs at them, and observe their outputs.

 ## Fixing the Fault Model

-I'm very thankful for what we, as an industry, have been able to build and learn from the streaming frameworks that we have.
+I'm thankful for what we, as an industry, have been able to build and learn from the streaming frameworks that we have.